y1zhou/lightning-hydra-cookiecutter/README.md

-├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for testing and linting ├── requirements.txt          <- File for installing python dependencies ├── setup.py                  <- File for installing project as a package └── README.md
+├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for package information, testing, and linting └── README.md
 ```